-The first finding from Section 4 was that the start dates of the CDR transitions are more dispersed over time than the start dates of the CBR transitions.
-Figures 25 and 26 compare the start dates of the mortality and fertility transitions for the last 300 years in the data and the simulation.
+The first finding from Section 3 was that the start dates of the CDR transitions are more dispersed over time than the start dates of the CBR transitions.
+Panels (a) and (b) of 20 compare the start dates of the mortality and fertility transitions for the last 300 years in the data and the simulation.
 The model does an excellent job of matching the data in terms of timing and range: the CDR transitions' start dates are more dispersed than the start dates of the CBR transitions.
+The model, however, underestimates the number of very early transitions, which is not a surprise since some of those might have been triggered by factors we do not consider.